matlab-actions/setup-matlab/README.md

 1. Set the token as a secret.
 For more information about secrets, see [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 2. Map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.

-For example, define a workflow that runs the tests in your private project by using the latest release of MATLAB on a self-hosted UNIX&reg; runner:
+For example, define a workflow that runs the tests in your private project by using the latest release of MATLAB on a self-hosted UNIX runner:
-- To set up the latest release of MATLAB on the self-hosted runner, specify the **Setup MATLAB** action in your workflow.
+- To set up the latest release of MATLAB on the self-hosted UNIX runner, specify the **Setup MATLAB** action in your workflow.
 (The runner must include all the dependencies required to run MATLAB.)
-- To run the tests, specify the the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action.
+- To run the tests, specify the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action.
 License MATLAB to run the tests by mapping a secret to the `MLM_LICENSE_TOKEN` environment variable in your workflow.
 In this example, `MyToken` is the name of the secret that holds the batch licensing token.

 ```YAML
 name: Use MATLAB Batch Licensing Token